NDCLab/tfpca-tutorial/Step-by-step Walk Through.md

 ### `Flanker_resp_comparisons.m`

 1)	This script denotes the comparisons of interest.
 Specifically, for the example ERP CORE ERN dataset, we were interested in comparing the difference between error-incongruent responses (category 2) and correct-incongruent responses (category 3).
 We were also interested in comparing correct-incongruent trials (category 3) and correct-congruent trials (category 1).
-Thus, for the first comparison, Lines 17～23 denotes: 1) a label for the comparison; 2) the type of the comparison (`within-subjects`); 3) the statistical test that will be run (`wilcoxon `); and 4) the catcodes (previously denoted in `Flanker_resp_ISFA_base_loadvars.m` such that catcodes 1 = correct-congruent, catcodes 2 = error-incongruent, and catcode 3 = correct-incongruent) that are associated with the comparison.
-Similarly, Lines 25～31 specifies parameters for the second comparison.
-The user needs to edit these Lines based on their comparison(s) of interest and based on the catcodes that the user specified in Step 2.
+Thus, for the first comparison, Lines 17～23 denote: 1) a label for the comparison; 2) the type of the comparison (`within-subjects`); 3) the statistical test that will be run (`wilcoxon `); and 4) the catcodes (previously denoted in `Flanker_resp_ISFA_base_loadvars.m` such that catcodes 1 = correct-congruent, catcodes 2 = error-incongruent, and catcode 3 = correct-incongruent) that are associated with the comparison.
+Similarly, Lines 25～31 specify parameters for the second comparison.
+The user needs to edit these lines based on their comparison(s) of interest and based on the catcodes that the user specified in Step 2.

 ```
 comparisons(1).label = 'Error-Correct';